How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 • Per-resolution pricing: You pay a higher set price, but only for the tickets the AI manages to solve by itself.

-Breaking down the two Decagon pricing models
+Breaking down the two types of Decagon pricing models

 Let's get into the details of each model and what the trade-offs are for you.